Gaurav-1213/ActivationFn_LossFn_Optimizers/README.md

 # ActivationFn_LossFn_Optimizers
-Basic Deep Learning Concepts needs to be understand before going deeper in Deep Learning Neural Nets
+ActivationFn_LossFn_Optimizers are the Foundation blocks of Deep Learning. these concepts needs to be understand before going deeper in Deep Learning Neural Nets.
+In this file I have explained every Function in much detailed and clear way so as all your doubts will be get clear here itself. lets get started....